 Please note: This is an introductory session, and as such, the AFP does NOT qualify it for CTP/CCM Renewal credits.
 This session has been designed to comply with the requirements set forth by NASBA for CPE credits for Accountants.

-Intermediate Treasury Management – September 27 – Virtual
+Intermediate Treasury Management – Fall, 2024

 The Intermediate Treasury Management course is designed for mid-level treasury, bank and corporate practitioners who have approximately five or more years of experience.
 The day begins with an overview of the Corporate Structure followed by liquidity, technology, forecasting and managing bank relationships.
 You will interactively learn how the corporate structure impacts each of the key treasury functions.
 The sessions will be augmented by bank and corporate speakers who share their wealth of knowledge as it relates to liquidity and the role of technology within treasury.
 You’ll learn best practices and pitfalls to avoid.
 The day ends with a view towards managing those crucial relationships with your banks and a hot topics discussion.